crashoverride777/swifty-sk-scroll-view/README.md

 This helper only really works well if your game is either in landscape or portrait, which normally is fairly standard for a game anyway.
 Depending on your scene scale mode cropping could occur so you might have play around with your settings to get the best result.

-The helper will also automatically forwared button presses to the scene and button presses on nodes.
-Therefore in your SKScenes your touches method will fire as usual.
+The helper will also automatically forward button presses to the scene and button presses on nodes.
+Therefore in your SKScenes and SKSpriteNode sublcass the touches method will fire as usual.

 This helper works best for smaller scrollable lists for things such as character select screens.